T-Mobile Home Internet in South Carolina at a Glance

 The Greenville-Spartanburg Upstate region, Columbia metro, and Charleston area all have solid T-Mobile 5G coverage.
 Myrtle Beach and the Grand Strand have moderate availability.
 The rural Pee Dee region and lower Lowcountry communities have more limited T-Mobile fixed wireless service.

 T-Mobile continues to expand its 5G network across South Carolina, with ongoing tower upgrades and new site deployments.
 The company's mid-band 5G spectrum, acquired through the Sprint merger, has been rapidly deployed in metro areas to improve speeds and capacity.
 Residents can check exact availability at their address on T-Mobile's website or by calling to speak with a representative.
-Charleston's transformation into a tech hub, dubbed "Silicon Harbor," has attracted companies like Blackbaud and Benefitfocus, driving demand for competitive broadband that T-Mobile's 5G helps fill.
+Charleston's transformation into a tech hub, dubbed "Silicon Harbor," has attracted companies like Blackbaud.
+Benefitfocus, driving demand for competitive broadband that T-Mobile's 5G helps fill.

 T-Mobile Home Internet South Carolina FAQ